GenomicsCoreLeuven/vsc_ngs_workshop/README.md

 ##Presentations
 This github repository contains 4 presentations, a Linux prelude, a Part 1, a Part 2 and a Part 3.

+The Prelude includes an small overview of commands needed to be be able to follow the other parts.
+For a good, more complete tutorial see this [Linux Guide for Beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/ "Linux Guide for Beginners")

 Part 1 contains an introduction to the HPC:
 * hardware description (cpu, storage, ...)
 * credit usage